Constrained Nonnegative Matrix Factorization for Blind Hyperspectral Unmixing incorporating Endmember Independence: Experiments and Discussions

 \subsection{Experimental Setting}

 The proposed algorithm is tested on simulated as well as real hyperspectral datasets.
-Also, we compare the performance of our proposed algorithm with the popular state-of-the-art NMF-based HU baselines: $l_{1/2}$-NMF \cite{5871318}, SGSNMF \cite{7995123}, Min-vol NMF \cite{8682280}, R-CoNMF \cite{7505959}, and GNMF \cite{5674058}.
-To ensure that the evaluations are done on common grounds, we utilize the same initializing procedure and stopping criteria as mentioned in Sections \ref{section:Initialization} and \ref{section:Termination} respectively, for all the competing algorithms.
+Also, we compare the performance of our proposed algorithm with the popular state-of-the-art NMF-based HU baselines: $l_{1/2}$-NMF \cite{5871318}, SGSNMF \cite{7995123}, Min-vol NMF \cite{8682280}, R-CoNMF \cite{7505959}, SSRNMF \cite{9146211} and MVNTF\cite{7784711}.
+To ensure that the evaluations are done on common grounds, we utilize the same initializing procedure and stopping criteria as mentioned in Sections \ref{section:Initialization} and \ref{section:Termination} respectively, for all the competing algorithms except MVNTF algorithm which is initialized with random matrices.

-Simulated HSI data were generated utilizing the hyperspectral imagery synthesis toolbox (HSIST)\footnote{\url{http://www.ehu.es/ccwintco/index.php/Hyperspectral_Imagery_Synthesis_tools_for_MATLAB}} in order to conduct experiments.
-HSIST consists of the full USGS spectral library\footnote{\url{http://speclab.cr.usgs.gov/spectral-lib.html}} which contains hundreds of endmember spectra including minerals, organic and volatile compounds, vegetation, and man-made materials.
+Simulated HSI data were generated utilizing the hyperspectral imagery synthesis toolbox (HSIST)\footnote{\url{http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Imagery_Synthesis_tools_for_MATLAB}} in order to conduct experiments.
+HSIST consists of the full USGS spectral library\footnote{\url{https://www.usgs.gov/labs/spec-lab}} which contains hundreds of endmember spectra including minerals, organic and volatile compounds, vegetation, and man-made materials.
 The corresponding abundance maps were generated incorporating a spherical Gaussian field \cite{7423723}.

 To assess the performance of the proposed method in real environments, we conduct experiments on real hyperspectral data.
 The Samson dataset, the Urban dataset, and the Cuprite dataset (See Fig. \ref{real_datasets}) have been widely utilized for performance evaluation and comparison in recent HU studies \cite{lu2020subspace, qin2020blind, 9096565}.
-The Samson dataset's each pixel is recorded at 156 spectral channels covering wavelengths in the range of 401-889nm with a spectral resolution of 3.13nm.
-The Urban dataset's each pixel is recorded at 210 spectral channels originally, however, due to dense water vapor and atmospheric effects, several bands are customarily removed prior to analysis, resulting in 162 spectral bands ranging from 400-2500nm, with a spectral resolution of 10nm.
+The Samson dataset's each pixel is recorded at 156 spectral channels covering wavelengths in the range of 401-889 nm with a spectral resolution of 3.13 nm.
+The Urban dataset's each pixel is recorded at 210 spectral channels originally, however, due to dense water vapor and atmospheric effects, several bands are customarily removed prior to analysis, resulting in 162 spectral bands ranging from 400-2500 nm, with a spectral resolution of 10 nm.
 The Urban dataset possesses several ground truth versions, here we utilize the one with five endmembers.
-The Cuprite dataset is the most benchmark dataset for HU and its each pixel is recorded at 188 spectral channels covering wavelengths in the range of 370-2480nm.
+The Cuprite dataset is the widely used benchmark dataset for HU and its each pixel is recorded at 188 spectral channels covering wavelengths in the range of 370-2480 nm.